CEED/MAGMA/sparse-iter/README.txt

 A suitable test matrix is given by Trefethen_2000: http://www.cise.ufl.edu/research/sparse/matrices/JGD_Trefethen/Trefethen_2000.html

-To run a example type
+To run a solver:

             ./run_xsolver [ --options ] matrices

-Every solver (replace "solver" by cg, gmres, bicgstab, iterref, jacobi, bcsrlu) exists in single ("x"=s), double ("x"=d), single-complex and double-complex version ("x"=c or z, respectively).
+Every solver exists in single ("x"=s), double ("x"=d), single-complex and double-complex version ("x"=c or z, respectively).

-For different solvers there exist different options, which are printed when executing "./run_xsolver".
+For different solvers there exist different options, which are printed when executing "./run_xsolver -h".

  Some options are: